alexliyihao/auto-annotation-web/README.md

 # auto-annotation-web

-This is a developing repository for an web-based annotation platform
+This is a developing repository for an web-based annotation platform, which should be finally integrated with https://github.com/alexliyihao/AAPI_code

 Develop environment: